-This is by far the most eagerly anticipated film of the 70th Cannes International Film Festival, which is taking place right now.
+This was by far the most eagerly anticipated film of the 70th Cannes International Film Festival.
 That’s because Michael Haneke’s last two films L’Amour (2009) and The White Ribbon (2012) both received the Palme d’Or.
 Plus he received other major prizes at the event for The Piano Teacher (2001) and Hidden (2005).
 And this also he kick-started his international career exactly 20 years ago with Funny Games.

 The stakes were very high and the anticipation was such that the Festival and the director refused to provide a synopsis of the film.
 The only information available until two days ago were a couple of pictures, a short extract (at the bottom of this article), the cast and a very succinct clue as to what the film may be: “All around us, the world, and we, in its midst, blind.”

 Haneke has delivered yet another majorly bleak study of Europe and human being.
 It tells the story of a bourgeois family based in Calais.
 Anne Laurent (Haneke’s regular anti-superstar Isabelle Huppert) runs the family business because her father Georges (Jean-Louis Trintignant, pictured below) is too old and her son Pierre (Franz Rogowski) is too emotionally unstable.
 Her brother Thomas (Mathieu Kassovitz) has a wife, a mysterious lover and two children, including 13-year-old Eve (Fantine Harduin) – whose mother is in hospital in a comma after a suicide attempt.